Important information and who we are

 Personal data you give us

-We may collect and process the following personal information about you, which you will give us by filling in the forms on our site or by corresponding with us by e-mail or otherwise through use of our site:
+We may collect and process the following personal information about you, which you will give us by filling in the forms on our site or by corresponding with us by e-mail, participating in our events and online calls or otherwise through use of our website, or our Slack group:

-· Contact information, including your email address if you provide this to us;
+- Contact information, including your email address and your Slack username if you provide this to us

-· Other personal information that you provide when you write to us or report a problem with our site; and
+- Other personal information that you provide when you contact us or report a problem with our site

 Personal data we collect about you